Skip to content

 CommandFlags

-animus plugin list--include-system-path
+animus plugin list--include-system-path, --verbose

 animus plugin call--name <NAME>, --method <METHOD>, --params <JSON>, --include-system-path